diegoldn/hackintosh-project/README.md

 DISCLAIMER: *Follow this guide at your own responsibilty.
 I'm not responsible for any damage  you commit to your hardware*

 If you try to just copy/paste the thing, you won't have any luck.
-First there are personal files that need to be created from your target hardware.
-Other is because each system has its own differences.
+On one hand there are personal files that need to be created from your target hardware.
+On the other hand each system has its own differences.
 So if you're trying to do this the fast way, my advice to you is just buy a new Mac from Apple.

 I've followed the AMD OS X Vanilla Guide [here](https://vanilla.amd-osx.com)